N3Cr0N/HMVC/readme.md

 In CI we can’t call more than 1 controller per request.
 Therefore, to achieve HMVC, we have to simulate controllers.
 It can be done with libraries, or with this “Modular Extensions HMVC” contribution.

-The differences between using a library and a “Modular HMVC” HMVC class is: 1.
-No need to get and use the CI instance within an HMVC class 2.
-HMVC classes are stored in a modules directory as opposed to the libraries directory.
+The differences between using a library and a “Modular HMVC” HMVC class is:

+1. No need to get and use the CI instance within an HMVC class
+2. HMVC classes are stored in a modules directory as opposed to the libraries directory.

-Q. Is Modular Extensions HMVC the same as Modular Separation?
+**Q. Is Modular Extensions HMVC the same as Modular Separation?**

 A. Yes and No. Like Modular Separation, Modular Extensions makes modules “portable” to other installations.
 For example, if you make a nice self-contained model-controller-view set of files you can bring that MVC into another project by copying just one folder - everything is in one place instead of spread around model, view and controller folders.